 You will be challenged with opposite opinions and this will happen constantly.
 People with opinions different then yours are not the enemies.
 They want to help you solve your issue but they see something you don’t see.
 How to deal with this?
 Ask some more questions.
 Try to understand them and their point of view.

-Writing technical specification is about gathering knowledge.
+Writing technical specifications is about gathering knowledge.
 Questions alone will not be sufficient.
 You need to learn.
-You have to know how to quickly learn new stuff, make prototype and apply it.
+You have to know how to quickly learn new stuff, make prototypes, and apply them.